 - submitting applications to the cluster for execution

 - monitoring running applications

 - post-processing and managing data.

 On CSD3 there are multiple login nodes, representing each node type present in the cluster, to improve reliability, share the interactive workload and provide suitable development platforms for each architecture.

-login-gpu.hpc.cam.ac.uk points automatically to one of the Wilkes2-GPU (GPU cluster) login nodes - the IP address to which it resolves will belong to one of:
+login-icelake.hpc.cam.ac.uk points automatically to one of the RHEL8 login nodes (for use with icelake CPU or ampere GPU nodes) - the IP address to which it resolves will belong to one of:

-login-cpu.hpc.cam.ac.uk points automatically to one of the Peta4-Skylake (CPU cluster) login nodes - the IP address to which it resolves will belong to one of:
+login-cpu.hpc.cam.ac.uk points automatically to one of the RHEL7 login nodes (for use with cclake CPU nodes) - the IP address to which it resolves will belong to one of:

 login is simply an alias for